 The hill was once a popular spot for duellists, determined to stab each other to death on the heights.
 It also played host to an anti-aircraft battery during World War II.
 But these days you can bide your time on a bench with dog walkers and energetic joggers.

-donald – “If it's sunny and there's a nice bit of wind then Primrose Hill is lovely, but if it's raining that it is absolute hell because you are totally exposed up there and I remember a few times when I have strolled up there with the dogs only to get absolutely s… read the full review”
+donald – “If it's Sunny and there's a nice bit of wind then primrose hill is lovely, but if it's raining that it is absolute hell because you are totally exposed up there and I remember a few times when I have strolled up there with the dogs only to get absolutely soaked through to the skin.
+What they need is a nice little gazebo up there, or a little caravan cafe selling cups of tea and chargrill burgers.
+Of course you will get the locals moaning but it will be worth it.
+I could quite happily sit up there with the missus for an hour with a nice cup of tea.”